smarthomerocks/vision/modules/gauge/README.md

             title:     <string>,  // title of the module that should be shown on the dashboard
             plugin:    <string>,  // plugin to use with this module
             id:        <string>,  // identifier that uniquely indentifies this module to the plugin
-            type:      <string>,  // type of gauge, "text", "radial-gauge" or "linear-gauge"
+            type:      <string>,  // type of gauge, "text", "lcd", "radial-gauge" or "linear-gauge"
             gaugeConfig: <object>,// additional configuration for the specific gauge-type.
 For radial and linear-gauge see this page: https://canvas-gauges.com/documentation/user-guide/configuration.
             getTopic:  <string>,  // MQTT topic that should be used to get the current value of the gauge
             statusTopic: <string>,// MQTT topic the gauge use to report back state changes